SumiSastri/dev-blogs/docs/programming-database-design/part1-db-design-importance.md

    * ERDs and assumptions
    * Constraints and design decisions

-## What Makes a Good Database Design?
+## What makes a good database design?

 * _Data Consistency and Integrity_: Accurate representation of real-world entities
 * _Minimal Data Redundancy_: Each data item stored once where possible, reduces storage costs and inconsistency
 * _Proper Data Normalization_: Atomising tables to reduce anomalies during insert, update, and delete operations
-* _Efficient Data Access_: Optimized queries and indexing with structures that support application needs
+* _Efficient Data Access_: Optimised queries and indexing with structures that support application needs
 * _Scalability and Performance_: Consdirations of vertical and horizonal scaling as well as considering techniques such as indexing, partitioning, and sharding
-* _Security and Access Control_:  Role-based access control/ Encryption of sensitive data/Protection against unauthorized access
+* _Security and Access Control_:  Role-based access control/ Encryption of sensitive data/Protection against unauthorised access
 * _Backup and Recovery_: Frequent and adequate measures to prevent loss/ destruction
 * _Compliance and Standards_ Adherence to legal and industry regulations (e.g., GDPR, HIPAA)

-## Preventing Data Redundancy in RDBMS Design
+## Preventing data redundancy

 Data redundancy is the unnecessary duplication of data within a database.
 While controlled redundancy may improve availability or performance, unintentional redundancy causes problems.